GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

   "additionalInformation": "End Date is Incorrectly Formatted for {filename}"
 ```

-If the start or end time is not formatted at HH:MM follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If the start or end time is not formatted at HH:MM.

-Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Start Time is Incorrectly Formatted for {filename}"